geoview-core - v2.2.0

 • The date represents an instant (not a calendar-only date).

 • The display timezone should default to local.
 If no time components are detected or the format is undefined, no assumptions are made and undefined is returned.
+This function performs heuristic inference and may not be accurate for all custom or non-standard format strings.
+Errors during evaluation are logged and do not propagate.

 Parameters